-2.6.3 Operational risk analysis as of September 30, 2020
+2.6.3 Operational risk analysis as of September 30, 2021

-The total value of operational losses in the past fiscal year was below €0.1 million.
+The total value of operational losses in the past fiscal year was below $\leq 0.1$ million.

-The required economic capital for operational risks as of September 30, 2020 was $\in$ 24.3 million (previous year: $\in$ 21.8 million).
-The required capital is based on the regulatory calculation specified in the CRR and is adjusted yearly by the Management Board based on the final financial statements.
-As last year, this capital requirement was contrasted by an allocated risk-taking potential of $\in$ 25.0 million.
+The required economic capital for operational risks as of September 30, 2021 was €27.0 million (previous year: €24.3 million).
+The required capital is based on the regulatory calculation specified in the CRR II and is adjusted yearly by the Management Board based on the final financial statements.
+This capital requirement was contrasted by an allocated risktaking potential of €30.0 million.